-What Could Have Been: The original plot for "Endgame" really did involve Sally's demise — her apparent restoration later on was to have been a robot double, the truth only slowly coming out later as "Sally" began to act increasingly suspicious and out-of-character.
+The original plot for "Endgame" really did involve Sally's demise — her apparent restoration later on was to have been a robot double, the truth only slowly coming out later as "Sally" began to act increasingly suspicious and out-of-character.

 Both Karl Bollers and Ken Penders have made public their plans for the comic had their employment at Archie continued.

 When Ian Flynn took over as main writer, he decided to write out a couple of Penders and Bollers' lingering plot points, leading to some cases of Fauxshadowing.